MomciloDordevic/Milestone-Project-2/README.md

 * I would like the game to be fun and enthralling for visitors.
    * The cards are pictures of various dog breeds.
 Everytime the game is reset the cards are in different places making each  game different from the last.

+* I would like to build and maintain relationship with potential and current visitors.

+   * Users can contact me via social links, as well as having a link to my github repositories for potential future colaborations.

 ## Deployment

 The project was deployed on GitHub Pages.
 I used Gitpod as a development environment where I commited all changes to git version control system.
 I used push command in Gitpod to save changes into GitHub.